DMAlexandra08/DMAlexandra08/README.md

 - 🔭 I currently am working on no new projects - but that will change once our class works on new projects and I learn the ways around Github and VS Code.<br>
 - 🌱 I’m currently learning how to work my way around GitHub, VS Code, and the ways of code.
 It's been quite the learning process - but practice makes progress.<br>
-- 👯 I’m looking to collaborate on ... <br>
-- 🤔 I’m looking for help with ... <br>
+- 🤔 I’m looking for help with how to get more efficient in GitHub and how to learn the shortcuts in a quite and effective way, so I'm not spending extra time typing out tons of code. <br>
 - 💬 Ask me about ... <br>
 - 📫 How to reach me: ...<br>
 - 😄 Pronouns: ...<br>